 Home away from home

-And when it’s time for rest and relaxation, Canisius offers some of the most comfortable and spacious suites and apartment-style residence halls around.
-Students can choose from a range of meal options from any one of Canisius’s dining halls and campus snack bars, which include Tim Hortons and Starbucks.
+Canisius offers comfortable and spacious suites and apartment-style residence halls.
+Students can choose from a wide range of meal options at the dining halls and campus snack bars, which include Tim Hortons and Starbucks.